 Since 1991, Lakeview Wine Co. has been a fixture in the Niagara wine industry landscape.
-Since the opening of a new retail space in 2017, Lakeview made a name as a must-visit winery.
-Lakeview’s one-of-a-kind approach produces a wide range of wines crafted to suit every palate, including delicious reds, whites, rosés, sparkling wines, icewines, and even kosher wines.
+And with the addition of a new retail space in 2017, Lakeview made a name as a must-visit winery.
+Furthermore, its one-of-a-kind approach produces a wide range of wines crafted to suit every palate, including delicious reds, whites, rosés, sparkling wines, icewines, and even kosher wines.

-If you’re in town at the same time as the world-renowned Grape and Wine Festival, taking place September 21-30, make sure to check it out.
-The hub of the Niagara Grape & Wine Festival can be found in historic Montebello Park in downtown St. Catharines, Ontario.
+If you’re in town during September, make sure you check out the world-renowned Niagara Grape and Wine Festival.
+The hub of this annual festival can be found in historic Montebello Park in downtown St. Catharines, Ontario.

 Next time you’re near Niagara, take a day and explore the area’s culinary delights.
 If you find a new favorite wine, don’t forget to grab a bottle to bring home.
 Let others hear about Niagara’s best wineries when you share this post with your friends on social media.